rickvg/IceCTF-2016-write-ups/Write-up-ChainedIn/README.md

 > http://chainedin.vuln.icec.tf/

 The website shows 2 buttons and information in the right lower corner.
 Both buttons lead to the login page, where we can login using the given credentials. (agent1568:agent1568)
 After logging in the website shows "Welcome back Agent1568".
 According to the information we have from the webpage, the website is running on MongoDB and AngularJS.
-This means, SQL injection won't work here as MongoDB does not make use of SQL.
+This means, SQL injection won't work here as MongoDB does use SQL.

 Using Burp Suite I tried a known MongoDB injection, where I can login as another user.
 The attempt resulted in the following POST-request to the ChainedIn login page: